qilimanjaro-tech/qililab/docs/introduction/runcard.rst

 |

-Normally runcards dictionaries get stored as YAML files to be retrieved later on, in order to save the laboratory instruments, and its calibrated parameters, etc.
+Normally, in order to save the laboratory settings and its calibrated parameters, runcards get saved as YAML files to be retrieved later on.

 Runcard dictionary structure:
 ------------------------------